-Each Member represents a specific part of society that has an interest in water.
+Each Member represents a distinct segment of civil society that has an interest or responsibility in managing water.
 The word "sector" refers to that part of society.
-For example, the Canadian Association of Petroleum Producers (a Member of the AWC) is expected to represent the interests of the entire Oil and Gas sector in Alberta.
+For example, the Canadian Association of Petroleum Producers (a Member of the AWC) is expected to represent the interests of the upstream Oil and Gas sector in Alberta.